dwmkerr/puzlog/README.md

 - [ ] login as guest initially, add userid to puzzles
 - [ ] if a login error occurs on content script startup we throw and set the content script status but have no way of showing this to the user.
 Highlight it in the extension icon and in the extension icon suggest login.
 - [ ] bug: user.email is missing after sign in with chrome, permissions? or does it need to be enriched with a call to identity.getProfileInfo?
+- [ ] on extension startup, request login.
+If the user chooses a guest account, nudge them later to link a google account.
+- [ ] when logged in with a guest account, nudge the 'link user accounts'
+- [ ] login page shows 'google' or 'continue as guest' with a warning about the guest accounts